 The Residential College Advisers (RCAs) and the Assistant Residential College Advisers (ARCAs) play an integral role in fostering a safe, inclusive, and engaging community for all residential college students by fostering community, encouraging holistic personal development, and promoting safety, citizenship, and health and wellness to build an inclusive environment.
 Each residential college adviser group (core group) is supervised by their Director of Student Life (DSL).
 The RCAs work closely with a group of first-year advisees (zees) to help them transition to life as Princeton students.
-Many RCAs, and all ARCAs, are also assigned sophomore advisees and (in the four-year residential colleges they may also be assigned upper-class students).
+Many RCAs, and all ARCAs (collectively, A/RCAs), are also assigned sophomore advisees and (in the four-year residential colleges they may also be assigned upper-class students).
 Advisers help students develop responsible personal, academic, and social decision-making skills, while encouraging reflection on the impact their decisions have on the community.
 A/RCAs are expected to foster relationships between and among their advisees, so that students feel comfortable reaching out to all A/RCAs for guidance and support.
 Some of the most common topics A/RCAs encounter include students’ health and wellness concerns, struggles in transitioning to the demands of academic work, alcohol and other drug use, and roommate conflicts.

 The RCA and ARCA employ a familiarity and understanding with campus resources to serve as a vital communications link between campus offices and organizations and the members of their advisee group.
 While RCAs are immediately responsible for students in their assigned areas, advisers work as a team to support all students in the college.
 Additionally, RCAs and ARCAs act as liaisons to their residential college offices, referring zees directly to the Director of Student Life, Director of Studies, and Dean as needed.
 Students interested in applying must attend one of the listed information sessions (please attend based on availability, as there is no relationship between the info session attended and employment eligibility for a specific Residential College).
 A detailed job description follows the break.